 - Difficulty sitting for work, travel, or daily activities

-- Symptoms that worsen over time or are associated with other red flags
+- Symptoms worsening over time or associated with red flags

 Conclusion

-Coccydynia can be painful and disruptive, but in many cases it is treatable with structured, stepwise management.
-At The Scoliosis & Spine Clinic (SG), we provide careful assessment, imaging when appropriate, and personalised treatment plans for patients with tailbone pain.
+Coccydynia can be painful and disruptive, but many cases improve with structured, stepwise management.
 Early evaluation helps rule out other causes, guide targeted therapy, and support a safe return to comfortable sitting and daily activities.

 1. Is coccydynia always caused by a fall?

-2. How long does coccydynia usually take to improve?
+2. How long does coccydynia take to improve?

-Many patients improve over several weeks to a few months with activity modification, cushions, and
+Many patients improve over weeks to months with cushions, posture correction, and therapy.

 4. Are injections safe?

-Surgery is rarely required and is reserved for patients with severe, persistent pain that does not respond
+Surgery is rarely required and reserved for severe, persistent cases.

 Yes.
-Properly designed coccyx cushions can significantly reduce pressure on the tailbone and improve
+Coccyx cushions reduce pressure and improve sitting tolerance.